osefatul/angular/README.md

 })
 export class ClassDirective {
     constructor(private element: ElementRef) {}

+// The input property is named classNames and is aliased to the appClass attribute using the @Input('appClass') syntax.

     @Input('appClass') set classNames(classObj: any) {
     for (let key in classObj) {